Resources: ICE in Our City

 3. OBSERVE.
 Some neighbors are choosing to attend Observer training with MONARCA, learning how and when best to track, record, and put passive pressure on ICE activities in high-risk places (school dropoff/pickup, businesses, etc).
 Trainings fill up fast!

 4. PROTEST.
 ICE protests are being organized by various organizations on social media.
 If you plan to attend, know how to protest peacefully and lawfully.
-Do not escalate the federal forces.

 5. DONATE, monthly if you have the means!
 Some groups providing support to targeted communities: